 After an extensive feasibility effort and evaluation of a wide range of goals, our organizations determined the essential efforts required for the long-term health of our facilities and programming.
-The total goal reflects the combined need for these multi-million dollar improvements to our modern and historic venues as well funding for our priority programmatic initiatives.
+The total goal reflects the combined need for these multi-million dollar improvements to our modern and historic venues as well funding for our programmatic initiatives

 How is the money from City of Iowa City being invested?

 The City of Iowa City has committed a $1 Million gift that prioritizes preservation and modernization of the historic 1912 Englert Theatre and FilmScene’s ped mall space in its 1860s-era building.

 How are the donations being split—where is my gift going?

 All gifts are being split by the organizations 50/50, unless a specific directive is given by the donor.